Automatic Speech Recognition C++ Sample¶

 Acoustic model based on Kaldi* neural networks (see Model Preparation section)

 OpenVINO™ toolkit Intermediate Representation (*.xml + *.bin)

 How It Works¶

-Upon the start-up, the application reads command line parameters, loads a specified model and input data to the Inference Engine plugin, performs synchronous inference on all speech utterances stored in the input file.
-Context-windowed speech frames are processed in batches of 1-8 frames according to the
+At startup, the sample application reads command-line parameters, loads a specified model and input data to the OpenVINO™ Runtime plugin, performs inference on all speech utterances stored in the input file(s), logging each step in a standard output stream.

 -r option is given, error statistics are provided for each speech utterance as shown above.

 You can see the explicit description of each sample step at Integration Steps section of “Integrate OpenVINO™ Runtime with Your Application” guide.